Find Trade Colleges

 Private not-for-profit Public vs. Private

-The total student population at Sanford Medical Center is 27, which includes 27 full-time undergraduates.
+There are 27 full-time undergraduates at Sanford Medical Center, and 27 students altogether.
 The school has a student-to-faculty ratio of 4 to 1.

 Private not-for-profit Public vs. Private